Kenyan veteran opposition leader Odinga out of hospital

 But in early 2018 Kenyatta and Odinga shook hands and pledged unity, joining forces and effectively leaving Kenya without an opposition.

-The pair have crisscrossed the country holding massive rallies -- despite Covid restrictions -- pushing for a referendum on constitutional reforms, notably to bring back the position of prime minister before 2022 polls.
+The pair have criss-crossed the country holding massive rallies - despite COVID-19 restrictions - pushing for a referendum on constitutional reforms, notably to bring back the position of prime minister before 2022 polls.

 Kenyatta and Odinga say the measures will ease election-related political violence in the country.